ignfer/portfolio/src/content/blog/why-astro.md

 ---
-title: "Why astro"
+title: "Why astro?"
-description: "Why did I use Astro to build my portfolio?"
+description: "If the only tool you have is a hammer, you tend to see every problem as a nail.
+Discover the pros and cons that I've found during the migration of my portfolio site to astro."
 pubDate: 2025-06-23
 author: "Ignacio Fernández"
-tags: [ "astro", "react", "vite", "markdown" ]
+tags: [ "frontend","astro" ]
 ---

 # Why astro?